SatyamCodeByOwn/Ecommerce/README.md

 👤 Customer

-Browse & search products
+* Browse and search for products.

-Manage shopping cart
+* Manage shopping cart.

-Place orders & track status
+* Place orders & track status

-Write product reviews
+* Write reviews for products.

 🏪 Seller

-Register (approval required)
+* Register (approval required)

-Manage products (CRUD)
+* Track orders placed for their items

-Track orders placed for their items
+* View orders placed for their products.

-Update order status (PENDING → PROCESSING → SHIPPED → DELIVERED / CANCELLED)
+* Update the status of orders (PENDING -> PROCESSING -> SHIPPED ->(DELIVERED/CANCELLED) ).

 👑 Owner (Admin)

-Approve/reject seller applications
+* APPROVE or REJECT new seller registrations.

-Manage categories
+* Manage platform-wide categories.

-View/manage all users, products & orders
+*View/manage all users, products & orders